arhimedoffs/gl_embedded_c_basecamp/README.md

 * Control each output with command in format `l <led> b <brightness>`.
   `<led>` is LED output port number, use `0` to control all LEDs at once.
   `<brightness>` is new output brightness from range 0..100.
 Maximum brightness PWM duty cycle is fixed in code.

+## Training 07

+Use UART3 (_115200/8N1_) for output to PC.
+Use SPI bus to control flash memory chip _SST25VF016B_.
+Used separate `*.c/*.h` for memory driver code.

+Control consists of:

+* Read 20 strings from begin of 4k pages with maximum length of 80 chars
+* Erase all memory
+* Write new 20 strings to memory

+__NOTE__ Chip was empty at begining